ptvan/ptvan.github.io/research.md

 ### Transcriptomics (2017 - 2020)

-I've been lead analyst on a project with collaborators at the [University of Washington](https://www.washington.edu/) to identify genes that contribute to Tuberculosis resistance in African subjects.
-I performed data QC, genome alignment, transcript quantification, as well as downstream analyses (DEG, GSEA, functional annotation, network analysis, etc.).
+I was the lead analyst on a project with collaborators at the [University of Washington](https://www.washington.edu/) to identify genes that contribute to Tuberculosis resistance in African subjects.
+I performed data QC, genome alignment, transcript quantification, as well as downstream analyses (DEG, GSEA, functional annotation, network analysis, *etc.*).
 I contributed code to RNASeq workflows and [analyses](https://github.com/ptvan/r-snippets).

-Another project involves collaborators at the [South African Tuberculosis Vaccine Institute](http://www.satvi.uct.ac.za/) to identify possible diagnostic biomarkers for Tuberculosis.
+Another project involved collaborators at the [South African Tuberculosis Vaccine Institute](http://www.satvi.uct.ac.za/) to identify possible diagnostic biomarkers for Tuberculosis.
 I perform my own analyses while also coordinating between Seattle and Cape Town teams in integrating transcriptomic, proteomic and antibody data.

-My third project involves developing a positivity call for Intracellular Cytokine Staining (ICS) data from HIV vaccine trials.
+My third project involved developing a positivity call for Intracellular Cytokine Staining (ICS) data from HIV vaccine trials.
 The goal of this project is to increase accuracy of the ICS assay while reducing the number of markers required.

 ### Flow cytometry (2014 - 2018)